python/cpython/Doc/reference/executionmodel.rst

 The namespace for a module is automatically created the first time a module is imported.
 The main module for a script is always called :mod:`__main__`.

-The global statement has the same scope as a name binding operation in the same block.
+The :keyword:`global` statement has the same scope as a name binding operation in the same block.
 If the nearest enclosing scope for a free variable contains a global statement, the free variable is treated as a global.

 A class definition is an executable statement that may use and define names.
 These references follow the normal rules for name resolution.
 The namespace of